PMCC-BioinformaticsCore/scripts/vcf_utils/README.md

                         must be either germline or somatic --regions REGIONS     Region file containing all the variants, used as samtools mpileup
-  --normal NORMAL       Sample id of germline vcf, or normal sample id of
+  --normal NORMAL       Sample ID of germline, or tumor sample ID  of
                         somatic vcf
   --tumor TUMOR         tumor sample ID, required if inputs are somatic vcfs --priority PRIORITY [PRIORITY ...]